Medically reviewed by Drugs.com. Last updated on Sep 1, 2022.

 Indications and Usage for Doxycycline Tablets

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Doxycycline Tablets, USP and other antibacterial drugs, Doxycycline Tablets, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Doxycycline Tablets and other antibacterial drugs, Doxycycline Tablets should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

 Respiratory tract infections caused by Mycoplasma pneumoniae.